 Thousands of designers, design students, and design-savvy people have experienced our thought-provoking and creativity-boosting programming.
 This collaborative experience offers opportunities to interact with all areas of design, including architecture, graphics, interiors, products, fashion, landscape architecture, planning, and urban environments.

+Beacon Hill.
+Westwood.
 Brookside.
-The Plaza.
-Prairie Village.
-Lenexa.
+Leawood.
 Explore the Kansas City Metro like never before during KC Design Week’s Homes by Architects Tour.
-See four homes built or renovated by local architects and learn about their unique details from the people that designed them.
+See five homes built or renovated by local architects and learn about their unique details from the people that designed them.

 Be there when imaginations soar and career ambitions get sparked for girls in middle school and high school!
 Girl Scout Design Challenge is a mentorship program for 6th-12th grade Girl Scouts that pairs them with female design professionals to learn about a variety of design professions.

 This event is the culmination of a 4-month experience, and teams of Girl Scouts and their mentors will reveal their design concepts and share their vision for Camp Tongawood, a Girl Scout camp in Tonganoxie, KS.

 In nearly every field, experts are increasingly using data to inform important decisions made in their day-to day work.
 During this panel, we will discuss the importance of data driven design as it relates to sustainability and our built environment and hear from leading experts in Architecture, Planning, and Data Analysis about how they use data and its broader impact on the future of design.

 Spend the evening ringing in spring and exploring elements of design with stunning flowers with a hands-on floral arrangement workshop led by Daylight Flora.
 Each attendee will leave the workshop with their own unique, fresh, flower arrangement and vase.
 Learn design tips and tricks for creating arrangements for friends, family, clients or your own enjoyment.